Discover and use our 10 sales commission templates. Fully customizable, they can be adapted to your sales rep data!

 The first thing is to have a square recruitment plan with several degrees of priority for the most important recruitments in relation to the objectives and budget for the year.
 The whole company and all the parties involved need to be familiar with this plan so that they can help each other to carry it out successfully.

 Secondly, it's important to communicate asynchronously with recruitment teams and to have alignment points from time to time.
 You need to be able to arrange meetings very quickly, look at profiles and so on.
 There's so much going on in such a short space of time that things can happen very quickly.
 The person may already be looking for a job, they may have started recruiting, they're waiting for a response, etc. This information, if known, can be used to make a decision.
-This information, if known, must also be prioritised and communicated.
+This information, if known, must also be prioritized and communicated.

 At Scaleway, we use Lever to be able to discuss potential recruitments, track current recruitments, read information about the person, previous exchanges, etc. We have different groups dedicated to different sales teams.
 We have different groups dedicated to different sales teams, so each manager has a vision and is also personally in charge of recruitment for his or her team, all with total transparency.
 This is a very important point: managers need to feel like recruiters, like they're recruiting their own talent.
 This way of working allows us to achieve quantity and quality at the same time.